datawire/spectra/docs/guides/06-errors.md

 ### NO_BASE_URL_ERROR

-**Message: Attempted to make a request to a server but neither baseUrl param were provided nor servers were defined in the spec**
+**Message: Attempted to make a request to a server but neither baseUrl param were provided nor servers were defined in the spec.
+Please contact Blackbird support for more details.**

 **Returned Status Code: `400`**